 Other universities cyberattacked in the second quarter of 2023 include Bluefield University, Chattanooga State University, Mercer University and Stephen F. Austin State in Texas.

 According to Stephen W. Fusi, NCCU’s Chief Brand Officer, the University was alerted to the intrusion on Sunday.
 Now several organizations, including the FBI, the Secret Service, and N.C.
 Department of Information Technology, are investigating.
 Fusi described the overall response as “pretty broad.”

-Fusi said he was unable to confirm or deny if a ransom has been demanded or which organization or ransomware was behind the NCCU ransomware attack.
+Fusi was unable to confirm or deny if a ransom has been demanded or which organization or ransomware was behind the NCCU ransomware attack.

 NCCU’s Chief Information Officer, Joel Faison, was hired in August of this year.
 Faison is an NCCU alumnus who has worked as a director of infrastructure and information security for 11 years.
-Prior to taking the position at NCCU in August, he was the CIO at Shaw for a year.
+Prior to taking the position at NCCU, he was the CIO at Shaw for a year.
 Faison replaced Leah Kraus who held the position since 2014.

-A number or sources maintain that universities typically face IT staffing challenges and have the slowest recovery rate of other sectors like the government or corporate sectors.
+A number or sources maintain that universities typically face IT staffing challenges and have the slowest recovery rate out of all sectors, including government and corporate.
 Forty percent of universities took over one full month to recover from a ransomware attack, but 9 percent of higher education institutions reported a recovery time of at least three months.

-As reported by CBS news on May 10, 2022, for one HBCU, a ransomware attack at Lincoln college, combined with COVID, was the straw that broke the camel’s back.
+As reported by CBS news on May 10, 2022, for Lincoln College, a ransomware attack, combined with COVID, was the straw that broke the camel’s back.

 The HBCU which had survived two world wars, the 1918 Spanish Flu Epidemic, and the Great Depression shuttered its doors on May 6.